-STATE -SPECIFIC COURT INTERPRETER POLICIES & PROCEDURES MAP
+STATE-SPECIFIC COURT INTERPRETER POLICIES & PROCEDURES CHART

 While state statutes cannot reduce the rights granted by federal law for individuals with LEP, they may provide additional support.
 Before going to court with survivors with LEP, advocates should review their state's statute and procedures.
-The Language Access Programs by State map, developed by the National Center for State Courts.
+State Statutes Requiring the Provision of Foreign Language Interpreters to Parties in Civil Proceedings, developed by the American Bar Association, Commission on Domestic Violence.
 Note that laws may change; you should verify the information on your own state's statute and procedures.